 I love problem solving, mathematics, and programming.
 I’m drawn to the creativity and unconventional thinking that programming requires, and the ability to build and design a system by myself.
 There’s a ton of beauty in code, and I like to express that when it might not be immediately obvious.

 I mainly write my personal projects in Haskell, and I graduated from Hack Reactor as a full-stack developer.
 I figure there’s more work for

 TypeScript developers than at the few dozen companies that use sane languages.
 This blog is a way for me to try and get over my aversion to CSS, and showcase my skills.

 The format I’m following is that of the long site, which basically saves me the stress of having to edit to perfection before publishing.
 My writing cycle is that I come up with ideas, vomit everything into a neat little .md file, and publish.
 Then I come back to it the next day.
 And the next day.
 And so on, until I feel like there aren’t any more improvements I can make for the time being.
-Imagine paying money for an editor.
 If I make any typos or egregious errors in my writing, however, please let me know.
 Everything you need to Contact me is five words back.